zhenjiao/openlocTest/loc/zh-CN/articles/api-management/api-management-howto-add-products.md

 Enter a descriptive name for the product in the **Name** field and a description of the product in the **Description** field.

-Products in API Management can be **Open** 或 **Protected**.
+Products in API Management can be **Open** or **Protected**.
 Protected products must be subscribed to before they can be used, while open products can be used without a subscription.
 Check **Require subscription** to create a protected product that requires a subscription.
 This is the default setting.

 Check **Require subscription approval** if you want an administrator to review and accept or reject subscription attempts to this product.
 If the box is unchecked, subscription attempts will be auto-approved.
 For more information on subscriptions, see [View subscribers to a product][].